 One of the needs that became apparent through this process was the implementation of actions called for in those plans.
 Therefore, the Coping with Drought: Building Tribal Drought Resilience competition focused on the implementation of actions - together with research on those actions - to build tribal drought resilience contained in existing plans and strategies.
-The portfolio of projects selected includes four projects that are either fully led by, or co-led by tribal nations with lands within the states of California, Oregon, Montana, New Mexico, and Idaho.
+The portfolio of projects selected includes five projects that are either fully led by, or co-led by tribal nations with lands within the states of California, Oregon, Montana, New Mexico, and Idaho.

 - Chími Nukárihihi (Let’s Get Ready): Collaborative Climate Change and Drought Response Monitoring and Implementation